-NOW ACCEPTING APPLICATIONS FOR OUR 2014 APPRENTICESHIP PROGRAM
+NOW ACCEPTING APPLICATIONS FOR OUR 2015 APPRENTICESHIP PROGRAM

-Aspiring farmers and people interested in local agriculture can join our team through our intern, apprenticeship, and volunteer programs.
-Farm workers learn about organic production or vegetables, fruits, flowers and mushrooms in a beautiful setting 25 minutes north of Asheville, NC.
-Interns, apprentices and volunteers are an integral part of all farm activities, including greenhouse production, planting, field cultivation and weeding, harvesting, selling, and packaging products.
-They work with us in the field and on the farm, five full days a week.
-If you are interested in working with us on the farm, we encourage you to review the descriptions below and determine which of our programs is right for you.
+Aspiring farmers and people interested in local agriculture can join our team through our employment, intern, and volunteer programs.
+All of our farm workers learn about organic production of vegetables, fruits, flowers and shiitake mushrooms in a beautiful setting 25 minutes north of Asheville, NC.
+Our crew members are an integral part of greenhouse production, planting, field cultivation and weeding, harvesting, selling, and packaging products.
+They work with us in the field and on the farm, five full days a week and rotate selling with us at market on Saturdays.
+If you are interested in joining our team, we encourage you to review the descriptions below and determine which of our positions is right for you.

-How to Apply to Be an Apprentice or Intern
+How to Apply to Join Our Team